 We know where and how to build High Speed Rail.
 Many states have vetted HSR projects that will alter travel as they know it, in some corridors.
 The problem is, states are carrying too much of the load.
-Federal funding must be doubled immediately, then tripled five years later for America’s surface transportation infrastructure to catch up with Global Economic Competitors.
+Federal funding must be doubled immediately, then tripled five years later for America’s road and rail infrastructure to catch up with Global Economic Competitors.

 Puentes knows that U.S. Population Density increased by 37% from 1980-2010.
 He knows that American population is forecast to grow from 310 million in 2010 to over 365 million by 2035, mostly in our Top 50 metro areas.
-He knows that without well developed Interstate HSR, the Federal Aviation Administration says 8 of our largest metro areas will require additional aviation capacity by 2025.
+He knows that without well developed Interstate High Speed Rail, the Federal Aviation Administration says 8 of our largest metro areas will require additional aviation capacity by 2025.
 More will join the list by 2035.
-More importantly, Puentes knows other nations with far less wealth than America, are successfully addressing these problems with more HSR Rapid Transit and Bikeways to balance their transportation infrastructure.
+More importantly, Puentes knows other nations with far less wealth than America, are successfully addressing these problems with more HSR and Rapid Transit to balance their transportation infrastructure.

 Fortunately, America has 22,000 miles of legacy rail routes.
-About 12,000 miles can be upgraded to HSR at dramatically lower cost than buying new rights-of-way.
-Building HSR-only track in those rights-of-way requires more overpasses/underpasses that can be shared with freight rail and commuter rail, thereby improving their service as well.
+About 10,000 miles can be upgraded to HSR at significantly lower cost than buying new rights-of-way.
+Building HSR-only track in those rights-of-way requires more railroad grade separations that can be shared via 4-tracks with freight rail or 2-tracks with Enhanced Commuter Rail.
 Many old train stations can be transformed into Intermodal Transportation Centers at lower cost than building from scratch.

-Those and other factors led Puentes to conclude that America has many corridors that merit HSR investment now, simultaneous with more Rapid Transit projects in large metro areas.
-Puentes reminds us that additional Rapid Transit encourages density in our large metro areas and feeds more HSR patronage.
+Those and other factors led Puentes to conclude that America has many corridors that merit HSR investment now, simultaneous with more Rapid Transit projects in large metro areas to feed more HSR patronage.
 He says, when properly executed in combination with highway bridge repair and better airport connections, they can mitigate highway and airport traffic congestion.

 Smarter Criteria For HSR Corridor Decisions